About The Grand Rapids Civic Theatre & School of Theatre Arts

-Established in 1926, the Grand Rapids Civic Theatre and School of Theatre Arts is one of the oldest and largest community theatres in the nation.
+Established in 1926, Grand Rapids Civic Theatre and School of Theatre Arts is one of the oldest and largest community theatres in the nation.

 Our Mission